git-apna-git/question_done_by_me/README.md

-find the first repeating element in the array and return its index -- i did this in the geeks for geeks https://www.geeksforgeeks.org/problems/first-repeating-element4018/1
+1.find the first repeating element in the array and return its index -- i did this in the geeks for geeks https://www.geeksforgeeks.org/problems/first-repeating-element4018/1
 // User function template in C++

 class Solution {